Any-Winter-4079/Nano-GPT-Speedrun-Track/README.md

 ### WR vs This Repo Differences

-- As some noticeable differences, this repo tries to be more customizable (better for: learning, customization) while the world record code is (a lot) more optimized (sometimes at the expense of a bit of readibility/customization, if I may say).
+- As some noticeable differences, this repo tries to have more comments and be more customizable (possibly better for: learning, adaptation to other use cases) while the world record code is (a lot) more optimized.

 ## Configuration Options